cmderdev/cmder/README.md

 1. Open a terminal as an Administrator
 2. Navigate to the directory you have placed Cmder
 3. Execute `.\cmder.exe /REGISTER ALL`
-   _If you get a message "Access Denied" ensure you are executing the command in an **Administrator** prompt._
+   _If you get an "Access Denied" message, make sure you are executing the command in an **Administrator** prompt._

 In a file explorer window right click in or on a directory to see "Cmder Here" in the context menu.